Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Appendix

 Hence, one can interpolate between \eqref{eq:boundIINbeta1} and \eqref{eq:boundIINbeta2} to obtain that for any $\epsilon\in[0,1]$,

 So the bound \eqref{eq:boundINbeta} for $I^N_{s,t}$ and the previous inequality plugged in \eqref{eq:starthere} and applied to $\epsilon=\delta$ yield the desired inequality. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:martingale-bound-Lp}] This proof will be divided in two according to whether $p\geq 2$ or $p=1$, in that order.
-The result for $p\in(1,2)$ can be obtained by interpolation.
-However, note that the proof is the same for any $p\in[2,+\infty]$.
+The result for $p\in(1,2)$ can be obtained by interpolation between the two previous cases.

-We will use the decomposition of $M^N_{t} - M^N_{s}$ given in Equation \eqref{eq:decompMN} and apply the BDG inequality following the same approach as in the beginning of the proof of Proposition \ref{prop:martingale-bound-Hbeta}.

 ~

 $\bullet$ \emph{First, assume that} $p\in[2,+\infty]$. \\ Define, for some $\delta>0$ small enough,

 with the convention $\frac{1}{p}=0$ if $p=\infty$.
 In view of the Sobolev embedding of $H^{\gamma}$ into $L^{p}$ (which holds because $p\geq 2$, see \cite[Theorem 1.66]{BCD}), one has